ngeor/blog/_posts/2016/2016-10-01-backup-strategy.md

 title: Backup Strategy
 date: 2016-10-01 10:16:27.000000000 +02:00
 published: true
-categories:
-- notes
 tags:
   - backup
+  - notes
 ---

 Taking a backup was arguably easier back in the days.
 You had only one computer, your data could fit inside a few floppy disks and the only cloud in your life was the one that would indicate chances of rain later in the afternoon.
 Things are a bit different today.
 Nevertheless, the need to preserve your files, your work, and your digital memories, remains the same.

 <!--more-->

 Here's my situation and how I'm trying to backup my documents.
 First of all, where do my documents live?
 They're a bit scattered:

 <ul>
 <li>An old MacBook Pro.
 The only one that contains large files like photos, music, videos (around 70GB all together).</li>
 <li>My server at digital ocean.
 This is where this blog is hosted.
 It contains mostly this blog (wordpress installation and database).</li>